Updated: Mar 7

 4. Get Chummy

 A variety of external factors can make or break your fitness journey.
 Work and family commitments, illness and even weather can grind progress to a halt.
-Make sure that you have the support and encouragement from those around you.
+Make sure that you have the support and encouragement of those around you.
 Try and include others in your regime, play team sports with your kids, organise a group bike ride, play tennis or take a spinning class, teach someone how to skateboard!
 Not only can making exercise a social event enhance your positive relationship with fitness but you are less likely to skip sessions when you might let someone else down.

 5. Be kind